shhossain/computer_science/Data Structures/Trie.md

 ## How does Trie Data Structure work?

 We already know that the Trie data structure can contain any number of characters including alphabets, numbers, and special characters.
-But for this article, we will discuss strings with characters a-z.
+But for this article, we will discuss strings with character a-z.
-Therefore, only 26 pointers need for every node, where the 0th index represents ‘a’ and the 25th index represents ‘z’ characters.
+Therefore, only 26 pointers need for every node, where the 0th index represents ‘a and the 25th index represents ‘z’ characters.

 Any lowercase English word can start with a-z, then the next letter of the word could be a-z, the third letter of the word again could be a-z, and so on.
 So for storing a word,
 we need to take an array (container) of size 26 and initially, all the characters are empty as there are no words and it will look as shown below.